codecell/restaurant_page/README.md

 ## Restaurant Page
-This my implementation of the odin project (restaurant page)[https://www.theodinproject.com/courses/javascript/lessons/restaurant-page] project to demonstrate the use of (webpack)[https://webpack.js.org/].
+This my implementation of the odin project [restaurant page](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page) project to demonstrate the use of [webpack](https://webpack.js.org/).

 ## Preview
 |                |                |